iterative/dvc.org/content/blog/2021-07-13-hyperparam-tuning.md

 usually takes less time than an exhaustive grid search and it can perform better if run for a similar amount of time as a grid search.

-We're going to add a example of random search in a new file called `random_search.py` simialr to the file we created for grid search.
+We're going to add an example of random search in a new file called `random_search.py` similar to the file we created for grid search.
 This will add queued experiments with the randomly selected hyperparameter values.
 Add the following code to `random_search.py`.